ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 One of the following cases can occur when a new node attempts to join a pub/sub group.

-*  The joining node requests to join the group exclusively as a Subscriber, i.e., it is not going to send messages to the group.
+*  The joining node requests to join the group exclusively as a Subscriber or for Delete, i.e., it is not going to send messages to the group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
 In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.
 *  The joining node has a Publisher role, and
     -  the KDC already acquired the authentication credential of the joining node either during a past group joining process, or during establishing a secure communication association, and the joining node and the KDC use a symmetric proof-of-possession key.
 If the authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and possible associated parameters, then the key can be used for the authentication credential in pub/sub groups.
 In this case, the joining node MAY choose not to provide again its own authentication credential to the KDC, in order to limit the size of the Join Request.
     - the KDC hasn't acquired an authentication credential.
 Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).